This article was originally written in 2016 but has been updated in 2019 to include the latest info about the Medieval City of Essaouira.

 Undeniable Medieval Feel

-The medieval feel continued inside the medina, a UNESCO World Heritage listed city that served as the hub of activity in Essaouira.
+The medieval feel continued inside the medina, a UNESCO World Heritage Site that served as the hub of activity in Essaouira.
 We were happy to discover that despite the impressive size of the medina, it managed to retain its laid-back vibe, infused with a touch of intrigue.

-We spent every morning enjoying our simple yet delicious breakfast at our favourite cafe, Dar Mounia, taking our time people-watching while sipping on our mint tea and freshly squeezed orange juice.
+We spent every morning enjoying our simple yet delicious breakfast at our favourite cafe, Casa Mounia, taking our time people-watching while sipping on our mint tea and fresh orange juice.

 There was no shortage of shops to explore inside the medina (we kept going back day after day) but unlike the attitude we experienced in Fez and later in Marrakech, no one hassled us in Essaouira.